sinteur/Rocket.Chat.Monitoring/README.md

 ```
 scrape_configs:

-  - job_name: node-exporter
+  - job_name: <short name of the physical machine or vm or vps>
     dns_sd_configs:
     - names: [<name or id of node exporter container>]
       type: A
       port: 9100

 ```
 Here we assumed that you have setup the local monitoring network as detailed in the previous steps and used a naming service config.
 If your networking topology differs, you will have to hardwire the ip address in a job with a static config.
-If you are scraping across a physical network, you may want to add more jobs to scrape the different machines/vms/vps hosting the Rocket.Chat servers.
+If you are scraping across a physical network, you may want to add more jobs to scrape the different physical-machines/vms/vps hosting the Rocket.Chat servers.

 After restarting the promethus container.
 You can setup grafana to display the data.